go-gost/docs/en/docs/tutorials/reverse-proxy.md

 ### Custom Request Header

-The request header can be customized by setting the `http.header` option, if the header field already exists, it will be overwritten.
+The request header can be customized by setting the `http.requestHeader` option, if the header field already exists, it will be overwritten.

 ```yaml hl_lines="16-20"
 services: